changeworld/azure-docs.ja-jp/articles/cognitive-services/Face/Face-API-How-to-Topics/how-to-migrate-face-data.md

 await IdentifyInPersonGroup(FaceClientEastAsia, personGroupId);

 await DisplayPersonGroup(FaceClientWestUS, newPersonGroupId);
-// No need to retrain the person group before identification,
+// No need to retrain the PersonGroup before identification,
 // training results are copied by snapshot as well. await IdentifyInPersonGroup(FaceClientWestUS, newPersonGroupId);
 ```